-Here’s a secret about Colorado that many people don’t realize: Yes, we have some of the world’s best skiing.
+Here’s a secret about Colorado that many people don’t realize: Yes, it has some of the world’s best skiing.
 But even when the ground is covered in snow, the weather here is surprisingly mild.
 You can experience all four seasons in a single afternoon.
 And the skies are almost always blue.

 That’s why Coloradans don’t just limit their outdoor activities to spring and summer.
-We get out all year long.
+They get out all year long.
 Hiking is a year-round activity.